 - Have you chimed in yet?
 Share your pandemic experiences!
 It’s quick and the results from this study are used to advocate better support for parents.

 - Employers, transform your workplace into an environment where caregivers thrive.
 Learn about Allies @ Work.

 Chinwe Esimai is an award-winning lawyer, trailblazing corporate executive, writer, and speaker who is passionate about inspiring generations of women leaders.
 She is the author of the upcoming book, Brilliance Beyond Borders: Remarkable Women Leaders Share the Power of Immigrace and host of the Brilliance Beyond Borders Podcast.

 She is Managing Director and Chief Anti-Bribery Officer at Citigroup, Inc. She is the first person to hold this title in the bank’s history.
 Prior to Citi, she spent a combined five years at Goldman Sachs in various regulatory risk management roles.
 She served as a law professor at the University of St. Thomas School of Law.
 She began her career as a corporate associate at LeBoeuf, Lamb, Greene & MacRae, LLP.
 She obtained a B.A. in Political Science, summa cum laude, from the City College of NY, and a Juris Doctor from Harvard Law School.
-She lives in New Jersey with her husband and three children.Tags: Achieving Goals, Career Development for Moms, healthy family relationships, leadership, Moms Career Growth, professional development, work life integration for Moms
+She lives in New Jersey with her husband and three children.Tags: Achieving Goals, Book Review, Career Development for Moms, healthy family relationships, leadership, Moms Career Growth, professional development, work life integration for Moms